 Capital and most populous city of Iowa, US

 Des Moines is the capital and most populous city in the U.S. state of Iowa.
-It is the county seat of Polk County with parts extending into Warren County.
 It is named after the Des Moines River, likely derived from the French Rivière des Moines meaning 'River of the Monks'.
 The city was incorporated in 1851 as Fort Des Moines and shortened to Des Moines in 1857.
-Its population was 214,133 at the 2020 census, while the six-county Des Moines metropolitan area has an estimated 750,000 residents, the largest metropolitan area located entirely in Iowa.Wikipedia
+Its population was 214,133 at the 2020 census.
+The six-county Des Moines metropolitan area has an estimated 750,000 residents, the largest metropolitan area located entirely in Iowa.Wikipedia

 The Great Plains represent some of the most genuinely affordable cost of living in the United States.
 Cities like Omaha, Kansas City, and Des Moines consistently rank near the top of affordability indices while maintaining real cultural amenities.
 Kansas City has emerged as a surprising food, arts, and startup destination.
 Omaha's financial services backbone — anchored by Berkshire Hathaway and a cluster of insurance and banking firms — provides white-collar economic stability that defies the region's agricultural image.